Safeguarding & Child Protection

 Children, young people and vulnerable adults are provided with resources and information about their safety, and what to do if they need help

-This week (6th -12th September) is National Child Protection Week 2021.
-In honour of this, the Safeguarding Office for the Catholic Archdiocese of Sydney has launched new resources for children and young people.
+During National Child Protection Week 2021, the Safeguarding Office for the Catholic Archdiocese of Sydney launched new resources for children and young people.

 You can access the new 'Feeling Safe Activity Book' for children and the 'Wellbeing Guide for Young People' here.
 These resources have a number of activities for children and young people, created by children and young people.